Eva-Biedron/EVAbase/README.md

 # EVAbase: a personal collections database
-I need a database to catalog and track my collection of fossils, minerals, and rocks.
-This SQLite database has two linked tables to hold accession and specimen data; eventually, I plan to include linked locality and agent date tables as extensions.

-Explanation of Contents:
-- EVAbase_2022-1.txt: SQL code for cataloging specimens from 2022 (a backlog still exists).
-- EVAbase_2021-1.txt: SQL code to create accessions and specimen catalog tables, catalog specimens from 2021 (a backlog still exists).
-- EvaBASE.db: SQLite database with accessions and specimen catalog tables.
+I need a database to catalog and track my personal natural history and 'art' collection.
+The structure of EVAbase is drawn from my experience using Specify (https://www.specifysoftware.org/) and MCZbase (a modified ARCTOS collection management system, http://arctos.database.museum/) and my evolving understanding of relational databases.
+Currently, EVAbase consists of a specimen table and a linked accession table.
+My next steps will be to incorporate a locality table and review field names for compliance with Darwin Core terms (https://dwc.tdwg.org/list/).